The following sections provide an overview of WebLogic Server deployment:

 WebLogic Server enables you to target individual modules of an Enterprise Application to different server targets, or to deploy only a subset of available modules in an Enterprise Application.
 This provides flexible packaging options, allowing you to bundle a group of related modules together in an Enterprise Application, but deploy only selected modules to individual servers in a domain.

-The built-in security roles for “Admin” and “Deployer” users allow you to perform deployment tasks using the WebLogic Server Administration Console.
-The “AppTester” security role allows you to test versions of applications that are deployed to Administration mode.
-When deploying across WebLogic domains, the “CrossDomainConnector” role allows you to make inter-domain calls from foreign domains.
-For a complete listing of all security roles, seein Securing WebLogic Resources Using Roles and Policies.
+The built-in security roles for "Admin" and "Deployer" users allow you to perform deployment tasks using the WebLogic Server Administration Console.
+The "AppTester" security role allows you to test versions of applications that are deployed to Administration mode.
+When deploying across WebLogic domains, the "CrossDomainConnector" role allows you to make inter-domain calls from foreign domains.
+For a complete listing of all security roles, see "Default Global Roles" in Oracle Fusion Middleware Securing Resources Using Roles and Policies for Oracle WebLogic Server.